FATac/fatac.github.com/_sources/introduction.txt

 Other key features are:

-- REST services that allow complete interaction with all project functionalities.
+- REST services that allow complete interaction with all system functionalities.
 - Media (audio, video, image, text) storage and video format conversion capabilities.
 - Scriptable legal protection for medias to accomplish with any license of cultural objects.
 - Support for users and groups, that makes possible to grant roles and permisions.
 - Search capabilities based on Solr_ engine.
-Fully configurable indexation, filtering and autocomplete features.
+Fully configurable indexing, filtering and autocomplete features.
-- OAI-PMH compliance to allow LinkedData with other cultural institutions.
+- OAI-PMH compliance to allow LinkedData with third-parties.

 The initial application of this SW is the Fundació Antoni Tàpies cultural archive.